Year - 2026

 south of Jasper, Alberta (next four photos)

 Via Rail train No. 5 the Skeena starts pre boarding at 10:15am with departure at 10:45am.
 Once onboard you will want to go right to the Park Dome Car on the tail end of the train.
-There is no a dining car on this train but there are plenty of snacks and even a lunch box available plus beverages, both non alcoholic and alcoholic in the lounge below the dome.
+There is no dining car on this train but there are plenty of snacks and even a lunch box available plus beverages, both non alcoholic and alcoholic in the lounge below the dome.

 Via Rail's popular Skeena passenger train between Jasper and Prince George